TZCRC/Lanner-CamPod/Setup.md

 This is a brief overview to constructing and setting up a Lanner camera pod system for use in light aircraft.

+* The main software setup for the Raspberry Pi is [here](_rpi/PiNotes.md).
+* Hardware availability has changed in the past 36 months and will be updated soon, but see the diagram in [the main README](./README.md) for the major components.

 Also see:

 * [Power system notes](./PowerSystem.md)